-Skills programmes are accredited short learning programmes that are occupationally based and which, when completed, may constitute credits towards a qualification registered on the NQF.
+Skills Programmes are accredited short learning programmes that are occupationally based and which, when completed, may constitute credits towards a qualification registered on the NQF.
 EWSETA may also fund QCTO-registered part qualifications through this intervention.
-Skills programmes should allow the learner to pick up a specific technical skill which allows for improved service delivery or greater career prospects.
+Skills Programmes should allow the learner to pick up a specific technical skill which allows for improved service delivery or greater career prospects.

-Grants allocation depends on how many credits are being implemented.
-Skills programme may not exceed 120 credits.
+Grant allocations depend on how many credits are being implemented.